hsulab-arc/COMBINE/README.md

 ### Install Dependencies

-The analysis pipeline requires Python 3.9 and several packages.
+The analysis pipeline uses Python 3.9 and several packages.
 It is recommended to install these in a dedicated conda environment:

 ```bash
 # First create base environment with Python and standard packages